KDJDEV/imagehash-reverse-image-search-tutorial/README.md

 ### Contributing
 If you think you can make this tutorial more informative, please open a pull request!

-If you encounter a bug or have a question, please open a GitHub issue.
+If you find a problem with this tutorial or have a question, please open a GitHub issue.

 </div>